Monitoring a Cluster with Galera Manager

 Cumulative or Differential

 Galera Manager is unaware of which metric is cumulative and which is differential.
 Therefore, you have to mark a chart as such by clicking the appropriate button.
-It’s located in the box for adding a chart as shown in Figure 3 above, but hidden by the list of metrics in that screenshot.
+It is located in the box for adding a chart as shown in Figure 3 above, but hidden by the list of metrics in that screenshot.
 Below is the same dialog box, without the list of metrics, and cropped:

 Adding a Chart to Monitor